-Capital Investments in 2013
+Capital Investments in 2014

-Significant investments that are estimated to affect the business and operations of the Corporation and Syncrude in 2013 include the following:
+Significant investments that are estimated to affect the business and operations of the Corporation and Syncrude in 2014 include the following:

-- Canadian Oil Sands plans to spend \$570 million on the mine train relocations/replacements. - Canadian Oil Sands plans to spend \$266 million for tailings management initiatives comprising \$83 million for the Aurora North tailings management project and \$183 million for the centrifuge plant at the Mildred Lake mine. - Canadian Oil Sands estimates that Syncrude will complete the Aurora North tailings management project, achieve 90 per cent completion on the Aurora North mine train relocations and achieve 75 per cent completion on the Mildred Lake mine train replacements. - Canadian Oil Sands plans to direct \$393 million of capital spending towards regular maintenance of the business. - We expect that capital spending will significantly taper off after 2014 when the majority of the spending on the mine train relocations/replacements and the tailings management initiatives is completed.
+- Canadian Oil Sands plans to spend \$355 million on the Mildred Lake mine train replacements. - Canadian Oil Sands plans to spend \$298 million on the centrifuge plant at the Mildred Lake mine. - Canadian Oil Sands estimates that Syncrude will complete the Mildred Lake mine train replacements and achieve 95 per cent completion on the centrifuge plant at the Mildred Lake mine. - Canadian Oil Sands plans to direct \$361 million of capital spending towards regular maintenance of the business. - We expect that capital spending will taper off in 2015 when the spending on the four Syncrude major projects is substantially complete.